Elsyng Palace: History

+As Queen, Elizabeth is believed to have stayed at Elsyng on at least four occasions.
+In January 1560, Elizabeth I appointed John Astley and Kat Astley keepers of the palace, with the adjacent manor of Worcesters, the New Park, and its game.

 The palace fell out of use in the Stuart period in favour of nearby Theobalds.
 In 1608 James I had it partly demolished and the materials used for extensions there.
+A garden orchard was constructed in 1611.
+The remaining parts of the house, including the gatehouse and hall, were occupied from 1616 to 1623 by Philip Herbert, Earl of Montgomery.
+Some of the external walls were plastered and painted or pencilled with russet and ochre as imitation brickwork, and in 1619 Lady Montgomery, Lady Anne Dormer, and Lady Norris had apartments in the house.

-The remaining part, including the gatehouse and hall, was occupied from 1616 to 1623 by Philip Herbert, Earl of Montgomery.
-By 1630, however, he had succeeded his brother as Earl of Pembroke and was busy remodelling Wilton House.
-Elsyng probably began to fall into disrepair and in 1641 Charles I sold it to Pembroke.
+By 1630, however, Philip Herbert had succeeded his brother as Earl of Pembroke and was busy remodelling Wilton House.
+Elsyng probably began to fall into disrepair.
+In 1641 Charles I sold the house and the adjoining Little Park to Pembroke for £5,300.

 In 1646, Nicholas Raynton, owner of the neighbouring Forty Hall, died and his estate passed to his son, also Nicholas.
 Following the death of Pembroke in 1650, Raynton acquired the remains of Elsyng to extend the Forty Hall estate.
 Initially the ruins of the palace may have been retained as a folly; however, it was eventually demolished sometime in the 1650s with some reuse of bricks in other houses around Enfield.
+By 1823, only the traces of fish ponds and crop-marks at the site of the house were visible.